theathral/OctoSport-Documentation/_sources/content/forms_and_actions/contract_form.md

 - **Amount Paid** (read-only): The total amount already paid, calculated from recorded payments.
 - **Comments**: Additional notes or details about the contract.

 [IMAGE]

-(contract-record-lifecycle)=

 ## Contract Record Lifecycle

-The contract record progresses through the following stages, with specific edit permissions based on user roles:
+The contract record progresses through the following stages:

 - **Draft**: The contract is being created and has not yet been signed.
 - **Signed**: The contract has been signed by all parties but is not yet active.